rushmash91/kro/CONTRIBUTING.md

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-## Development setup
+## Development Setup

-Setup the [local enviroment](docs/developer-getting-started.md) to build and test the code locally.
+Setup the [local environment](docs/developer-getting-started.md) to build and test the code locally.

-## Finding contributions to work on
+## Finding Contributions to Work On

 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.

 ## Code of Conduct

 This project has adopted the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).

 ## Security

 TODO

 ## Licensing